PlumeCat/tack/doc/EMBEDDING.md

     The host program could modify this value*, but it is not immediately apparent why this would be desirable.

-\* Modifying this data is not recommended, but if it must, it should be done in mutual exclusion from the owning TackVM, ie don't do it on another thread while the TackVM is running.
+\* Modifying this data is not recommended, but if needs must, it should be done in mutual exclusion from the owning TackVM, ie don't do it on another thread while the TackVM is running.